Decorations for a Children’s Birthday Party and Party Games

 You can already begin by integrating your theme in the invitation cards: design the invitation with classic pirate symbols such as a waving flag displaying the skull and crossbones, parrots, and pirate ships.
 Create a photo card and print out your invitations quickly and with ease with ifolor.

-You can either write out your own message on the reverse side of the cards by hand or directly print them out with text.
+Order the invitation cards in sets of 10 - for example our ‘folded greeting cards, classic’.
+Use the full-surface layout to create a great collage of pirate pictures, skull and crossbones, and photos of the birthday child.
+You can either write your message on the reverse side of the cards by hand or print them out with text.

 To bring an extra degree of fun to the party: write out in the invitation that the kids should come dressed up as hardy pirates armed with wooden sabres so they come prepared for their adventurous treasure hunt.

 A Treasure Map in the Form of a Puzzle for Extra Excitement

 A treasure map is a must for any pirate-themed party.
 To make the search for the treasure more thrilling and challenging, photograph your hand-drawn treasure map and print it out on a photo puzzle.
 The little pirates will first have to solve the mystery of how to put the puzzle together and the path to the lost treasure will reveal itself piece for piece.

 Depending on the age of your little pirates you can adjust the difficulty of the puzzle.
 For the younger ones, a 50-piece puzzle is perfect for a treasure map.
 If the birthday child and guests are a bit older, they could try a larger 196-pieces puzzle.

 Depending on the ages of the kids, the treasure hunt should take 30 minutes to two hours to solve.
 To give the kids a bit of help along the way you could leave behind small clues such as skull and crossbones drawn on trees along the path.